Myster-Tee/TinfoilWebServer/README.md

   "Authentication": {
     "Enabled": boolean,                 // «true» to enable authentication, «false» otherwise "WebBrowserAuthEnabled": boolean,   // «true» to enable the native Web Browser login prompt when not authenticated (has no effect when "Authentication.Enabled" is «false»)
+    "PwdType": string,                  // Defines the format of user passwords.
+Can be either "Sha256" or "Plaintext".
+Default is "Plaintext".
     "Users": [                          // List of allowed users (use a comma as separator for declaring multiple users) {
         "Name": string,                 // The user name